Sector Mean Reversion on German Stocks (XETRA): 4.50% CAGR, -0.59% vs DAX

 What We Found

 Germany's sector rotation ran without interruption.
 101 of 104 quarters invested.
 Consistent signal.
-Consistent underperformance.
+Nearly matching the local benchmark with a -0.59% annual gap vs the DAX.

 Sortino Ratio 0.189